 Press the base mix into the bottom and smooth with the back of the spoon to get the edges nice and neat.

-Meanwhile, make the easy blueberry sauce.
+BLUEBERRY SAUCE.
 Add the frozen berries to saucepan with powdered sweetener and water.
-Simmer for 10 mins on a medium heat until the berries are just soft.
+Simmer on a medium heat until the berries are just soft.

-Remove from the heat and drain 5 -6 tbsp of the liquid.
+Remove from the heat and drain some of the liquid.
 Sprinkle over the xanthan gum, stir well and allow to fully cool to thicken.
 Placing the sauce in the fridge will speed this up.

 Once the sauce is fully cooled, put about 1 cup of filling in a clean bowl.
-Stir through about ¼ cup of the sauce.
+Pour in about ¼ cup of the sauce and combine.

 You don’t need to be too precise here.
 I added a few white dollops on top of the blueberry dollops too.
 Level with a spatula to form a smooth top.